AnselmoGPP/know_base/topics/languages/cpp/sequential_containers.md

   - Use a **linked-list** for the input phase.
 After input, copy the list into a **vector**.
 - Random access + insert/delete elements in the middle: It depends on the relative cost of accessing the elements in a **linked-list** versus inserting/deleting elements in a **vector/deque**.
 Generally, the predominant operation of the application determines the choice of container type (in such case, performance testing the application using both containers may be necessary).

-If you’re not sure which container to use, write your code so that it uses only operations common to both std::vectors and std::lists: Use iterators, not subscripts, and avoid random access to elements.
+If you’re not sure which container to use, write your code so that it uses only operations common to both `std::vector`s and `std::list`s: Use iterators, not subscripts, and avoid random access to elements.
 This way it will be easy to use either a vector or a list as necessary.

 **forward_list** doesn’t have size() operation.
 For other containers, size() is guaranteed to be a fast, constant-time operation.